hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries.md

 # LiveSQL Subqueries

 Subqueries are an integral part of the SQL Standard.
-They break down a query into phases that can pre-process data for a later use of one or more outer queries, in one or more phases.
+They break down a query into phases that can pre-process data for later use in one or more outer queries, in one or more phases.

-They mainly do this by dividing the writing of complex queries into smaller, more manageable parts.
+They mainly do this by dividing complex queries into smaller, more manageable parts.
 They also add extra features &mdash; such as pre-aggregating, pre-filtering, lateral seeking, recursion, etc. &mdash; that would not be possible with flat queries.

 ## Overview

-Since its inception in version 3.0 LiveSQL has included a subset of the syntax for subqueries that applies to a limited number of cases.
+Since its inception in version 3.0 LiveSQL has included the syntax for subqueries, applied to a limited number of cases.
 Starting in version 4.1 LiveSQL now offers a full syntax that covers most &mdash; if not all &mdash; the types of subqueries.

 ### LiveSQL 3.0